uw-astro-480/introduction-to-git-and-github/README.md

 # Introduction to Git and GitHub

-Introductory assignment to learn about Git, GitHub, and submitting assignments
+Introductory assignment to learn about Git, GitHub, and submitting assignments.